 Outcome = TREATMENT + POST + TREATMENT * POST

-where TREATMENT often indicates an event and POST indicates before or after that event.
-It is common that we do a one-to-one matching, and it arguably makes more sense that such one-to-one matching is done by using selected pre-event and firm-level variables (Xs).
-The pre-event variables can be measured either at the most recent date before the event (e.g., the total assets at the most recent quarter end before the event) or at the average over the pre-event period (e.g., the average total assets in the four quarters preceding the event).
+Xs).
+These pre-event variables can be measured either at the most recent date before the event (e.g., total assets at the most recent quarter end before the event) or as an average over the pre-event period (e.g., average total assets in the four quarters preceding the event).

 TREATMENT = X1 + X2 + …

 The single nearest neighbour based on propensity score is selected as the matched control observation.
 The treatment observations and their respective matched control observations then form the sample for subsequent DID regressions.

 psmatch2 is commonly used to find matched control observations using PSM.
 To install the module, the following command can be used: